The best tablet for photo editing and photographers

 ❌ You want expandable storage: There's no option for microSD expansion - although there are three different storage configurations, from 128-512GB

-As with all the iPads here, we wish it had expandable storage, but the maximum 512GB option should be enough to check out a shoot and get your pictures editing and polished quickly.
-It's the convenience and size that's the advantage here, and while you can get other 8-inch tablets, they're not remotely as actually useful as this one.
+As with all the iPads here, I wish it had expandable storage, but the maximum 512GB option should be enough to check out a shoot and get your pictures edited and polished quickly.
+It's the convenience and size that's the advantage here, and while you can get other 8-inch tablets, they're not as premium as this one.
 For photographers, the iPad mini is in a class of one.

 Specifications